change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-structures.md

 ## Pandas `Series` Vs. `DataFrames`

 Pandas has two principal data structures, `Series` and `DataFrames`.
-If you are familiar with Microsoft's Excel, then you can liken `Series` to a single column in an Excel sheet and `DataFrames` to entire tables (or spreadsheets).
+If you are familiar with Microsoft's Excel, then you can consider `Series` to a single column in an Excel sheet and `DataFrames` to entire tables (or spreadsheets).

 {% include figure.html url="" max-width="80%" file="/morea/data-wrangling-1/fig/E3_1_series_vs_dataframe.png" alt="Series vs DataFrames" caption="" %}